 Traditionally, in academic and research environments, impact has been measured in a narrow way.
 For example by looking at academic citations, publications in high impact journals, etc. Now, we are much more interested in how research actually has societal impact; the work that we do must touch lives, whether that means a shift in attitudes or behaviour.
 Can we measure it - can we look at what happened before and after?
 And can we, by developing our own and learning from existing best practice models, create a resource for others to use?
 What role can developing narratives - storytelling - play?

 ~ Prof. Heidi van Rooyen, Centre Executive

-PARTICIPATION of young people in accessing dignified and decent work; the TRANSFORMATION of higher education; and INNOVATION that allows for wider access to services, and supports food security form a large part of IED's work.
+and decent work; the TRANSFORMATION of higher education; and INNOVATION that allows for wider access to services, and supports food security form a large part of IED's work.